bothrs/vs-code-sidekick/README.md

 ### 1.0.0

-Inital release of Bothrs Assistant
+Inital release of Bothrs Sidekick

 <!-- ### 1.0.1